jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

 sort_desc((rate(container_cpu_usage_seconds_total{id=~".*system.slice.*",node="worker-0.el8k-ztp-1.hpecloud.org"}[30m])))
 ```

-It will return values between 0 and 1, so it can be considered as % if you multiply the value by 100.
+It will return values between 0 and 1, so it can be considered as % of CPU if you multiply the value by 100.

 About this last query, it takes the CPU usage under '/system/slice' where you find Kubelet, crio-o, etc. Some processes used support the Openshift platform.
 When we burn the cluster, we create some loads but only on one of the workers (worker-0).
 So, the Kubelet consumption we are interested on, it is the one on that worker.
 Of course, in worker-1 we can compare Kubelet is performing when no load is there.